From A Flicker of Light and Again Darkness to Two Letters From Kansas

 Exodus

-Many black people start fleeing the south when they see that conditions are worsening.
+Many Black people start fleeing the south when they see that conditions are worsening.
 Originally many people wanted to stay because Frederick Douglass told them to and because they believed the promises of the Freedom Bureau.
 But with the changing conditions, they leave.
 At first, the whites feel glad that they are going but soon try to stop them because they need the labor.
-The blacks keep leaving—sneaking off in the silence of night to search for a better place to live.
+Black people keep leaving—sneaking off in the silence of night to search for a better place to live.

 Ned Leaves Home